OfficeDev/office-js-docs-reference/Contributing.md

 1. In the Git Bash command prompt, type `git checkout main`.
 This ensures that you aren't in the branch to be deleted (which isn't allowed).
 1. Next, at the command prompt, type `git branch -d <branch name>`.
 This deletes the branch on your computer only if it has been successfully merged to the upstream repository.
 (You can override this behavior with the `–D` flag, but first be sure you want to do this.)
 1. Finally, type `git push origin :<branch name>` at the command prompt (a space before the colon and no space after it).
-This will delete the branch on your github fork.
+This will delete the branch on your GitHub fork.

 Congratulations, you have successfully contributed to the project!